binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 ### Violations of Least Privilege

+Granting the minimum permissions required takes more work because you have to actually work out what is required.

 * **Running services as root**: Removing permissions, once a service has been running as root, may make something stop working
 * **Configuration Settings Changed Ad Hoc**: Because features, and settings will be changed on an ad hoc basis, and change control just like security is often seen as an annoyance, if it can be bypassed, it will be, and those changes will be forgotten.